svetayefremova/hackathon/README.md

 ## Requirements

-You have to register the application  at developers.facebook.com and get **App ID** and **App Secret**.
+You have to register the application  at [developers.facebook.com](https://developers.facebook.com/) and get **App ID** and **App Secret**.
 This is important for login with facebook.
-In you App settings don't forget to add android platform for your application.
+Don't forget to add android platform in you facebook app settings.

 ### Configuration